pjs_ a year ago

 That, or one BIG wheel, a very tiny second wheel, and almost no "body".

-hinkley 15 days ago
+hinkley a year ago

 Why are the cars so spiky and why do they stay that way?
 Mostly what I saw was the wheels move and change size.

-• Delk 15 days ago
+• Delk a year ago

 Looks like their shape is always defined by eight triangles.
 The page doesn't say what the genome defines about those triangles (only that there are eight vertices in the genome), but if it's just random angles and distances, it'd kind of make sense that they start as random spiky shapes.